colonel-chirag/SAP_Architecture/README.md

 SAP S/4HANA(SAP Business Suite 4 SAP HANA) is an ERP software package based on the SAP HANA(in-memory database) and it permits companies for doing ERP transactions and analyzing the business data in real-time.
 S/4HANA can be easily used and administered during complex problem solving and handling a huge quantity of data than its predecessors.
 It is provided in on-premises, cloud and hybrid deployment models along with SAP is forcing its customers for opting the cloud.
 SAP S/4HANA is used by organizations mainly for integrating and managing business functions like sales, finance, procurement, human resources, service, and manufacturing in real-time.

 ![Screenshot_2022-06-24_22-14-06](https://user-images.githubusercontent.com/59536110/175603769-403ad860-b205-4dd8-8d86-7c003d0a859f.png)
+24. List the different SAP modules.
+The different Modules available in SAP are:

+FI (Financial Accounting)
+CO (Controlling)
+EC (Enterprise Controlling)
+TR(Treasury)
+MM (Materials Management)
+PP (Production Planning)
+IM (Investment Management)
+QM (Quality Management)
+EAM (Enterprise Asset Management)
+HR (Human Resource)
+SD (Sales and Distribution)
+BW (Business Warehousing)
+Apart from this, there are various other industry-specific solutions provided by the SAP.

+25. Explain about SAP portal.
+SAP Enterprise Portal(SAP EP) provides users with web-based, role-specific, and also provides secure access to all the services, information, and applications in SAP environments.
+Employees require only a desktop and a Web Browser, and can start with work immediately after authentication in the portal has been completed.
+It contains the NetWeaver components Portal, Collaboration, and Knowledge Management.
+Pre-defined content is also provided by the SAP.
+Currently, the portfolio is having more than 100 business packages, which can be shipped in many languages.
+The major advantage of using this portal is that you are allowed to use multiple JSP(Java Server Pages) pages at a time.
+Here you can have separate views and each view can be a JSP page or a web page that supports interaction with the J2EE server so that multiple works can be handled on the same page.
+It can also be used with platform-independent applications.
+You can execute and implement it for maintaining many applications like Microsoft outlook etc.
+26. Explain about SAP launchpad.
+SAP launchpad simplifies access to business applications with a personalized as well as role-based launchpad site.
+This service will allow an organization for establishing a central point of access to SAP(Example: SAP S/4HANA), custom-built, third-party applications, etc., both on the on-premise and the cloud.

+The SAP Launchpad service provides the following features:

+Application Integration: It provides a central point of access for tasks and applications, with limitless integration to different UI technologies and third-party applications.
+Intuitive and Engaging User Experience: It gives a personalized and role-based launchpad along with a content structure(flexible)that follows the SAP Fiori 3 design guidelines.
+Integrations: It has an integration with central SAP BTP(Business Technology Platform) services like inbox and cloud identity services.
+Extensibility: It is considered an extensible framework for customizations with the help of shell plugins and custom branding.
+27. How can we create an OLAP(Online Analytical Processing) connection in CMC(Central Management Console)?
+From SAP BO 4.0(SAP Business Objects 4.0) onwards it is allowed to connect BEx query through BICS(Business Intelligence Consumer Services) connection which is also called OLAP connection.
+With the help of CMC(Central Management Console) or IDT(Information Design Tool), it is possible to create and save the OLAP connection.
+This OLAP connection can be created for connection with the Multi-provider, BI(Business Intelligence) server, InfoCube, and BEx query.
+If the connection is specific for a particular Cube, Query, or Multi-provider then the connection will be created in query or cube base.
+Otherwise, the connection will be created on the BI server using which connection to any BEx query is possible.
+The advantage of Connection creation on the BI server is only a single OLAP connection is required for all BO reports.

+Steps for creating OLAP connection to connect with BI server:

+Login to CMC with the right of Administrator authorization and go for the OLAP Connection option.
+Then select the option new connection.
+Enter the details of the BI server as given in the below screenshot.